What is unsupervised learning?

 There is the painstaking manual approach of reading through all the reports and trying to assign them to an arbitrary set of categories.
 Alternatively, you can use natural language processing and unsupervised learning technique such as clustering, to identify topics and clusters.

-Clustering is an important approach in the field of unsupervised learning.
+Cluster analysis is an important approach in the field of unsupervised learning.
 Because unsupervised learning doesn’t begin with labels, the output of a clustering algorithm would be assignments of each flower to a group.
 It charts similarities and common traits together in groups.
 These groups don’t have a predefined meaning, but instead are discovered through clustering.
 At this point, you would go through the items in each group to see what the commonalities the AI has found are.
 For example, you might notice that the groups correspond to flowers with different types of textures, or height, petal length or stem width.
 The result is a series of patterns that exist in your flowers that you might not have thought of before.
 Or you just might not be able to figure out what’s going on in the groups that your algorithm discovered.

 The DVLA is the organisation in the UK which inspects vehicles for road safety, the equivalent of the DMV in the United States.
 It’s possible to download all vehicle inspection reports in the country from the DVLA’s website.
 An inspection report often contains a description of the fault in plain text.